jamcrunch/Beanaoke/Full Lyrics/Talking Heads - Silent Killer.md

+I can't seem to face up to the facts
 My colon's so tense and I can't relax
 I can't sleep 'cause my bed's on fire
 Don't touch me, I'm a real live wire